kchavez05/boulder-co-health/README.md

 ## Results

-The machine learning model can succesfully make a binary prediction in on direction (input = Inspection score) but not the other way around.
+The selected machine learning model can succesfully make a binary prediction of the Goggle rating for a facility.
+The model cannot predict the health inspection score from the Google rating.

-The two inspection categories of toilets, handwashing and personnel drive the strongest correlation in effecting the google rating.
+There are several health violation categories that drive the strongest correlation to the Google rating for a facility.
+The top violations that influence the Goggle rating are water/sewage and toilets/handwashing.

 ## Recomendations

-Our first recomendation to restuarants are to prioritize clean bathrooms, as that specifc violation category has the strongest correlation to a negative google rating.
+Based on the data analyzed during this project, our first recomendation to restuarants is to prioritize clean bathrooms.
+The data shows that this specific violation category has the strongest correlation to a negative Google rating.

-The second reccomendation is to expand.
-Expanding the data further out to new jurisdictions, so the interactive website can be used across Colorado to find a clean restaurant and guage where a restaurant will fit in the landscape of this analysis.
-One caveat is that not all of the counties hold the same data integrity for health inspections as Boulder country so due diligence is required to normalize and clean all datasets to combine into one larger one.
+The second reccomendation for ongoing data analysis is to expand the data to include new jurisdictions.
+Developing a model that spans the state of Colorado would allow users to find a clean restaurant.
+One challenge to this expansion is that not all of the counties hold the same data integrity for health inspections as Boulder country so due diligence is required to normalize and clean all datasets before combining into one larger one.